stevej/ttsky25a-rv-watchdog/docs/info.md

 An example: If you're expecting your watchdog pat task to run every 1 million cycles with a standard deviation of 10%, you can set a `WINDOW_OPEN` time of 800,000 cycles and an `WINDOW_CLOSE` time of 1.2 million cycles and feel confident that the watchdog pats are happening when you're expecting them to.

 `WINDOW_CLOSE` is how many cycles until the watchdog timer triggers an interrupt.
 `WINDOW_OPEN` is how long the watchdog waits before allowing a pat to be registered.
-Must be less than WINDOW_CLOSE because I don't know what your intention would be like otherwise.
+Must be less than WINDOW_CLOSE.
 WINDOW_OPEN can be 0.

 Remember to ENABLE the timer after setting WINDOW_CLOSE if you want the watchdog to start.